markjfisher/fujinet-config-ng/testing/bdd-testing/README.md

 additional logs in the terminal where you started the server.

 Making changes to the feature can be done in the UI.
-It has introspection on the steps too, for instance type "And I run <ctrl enter>" and it will pop up all the available steps that will complete the step.
+It has introspection on the steps too, for instance type "And I run + `ctrl enter`" and it will pop up all the available steps that will complete the step.

 Press ctrl-s to save it back to the server.